 The purpose of this thesis is therefore to investigate the sharing of failure experiences at work.
 More precisely the aim is to examine the conditions that support and/or hinder such failure sharing, the consequences of failure sharing, and the mechanisms involved

 Current research questions

-•What factors support and impede the sharing of failure experiences at work, and what mechanisms are involved and how do they function?
+- What are the enablers and barriers to the sharing of failure experiences at work, and what mechanisms are involved?